 Since starring on The Voice, Holly has made over 500 personal appearances in 14 states and 2 countries, including Uganda, where she became the first American Country Music Artist to appear in support of the only country music radio voice on the continent of Africa.
 In the last three years, Holly has made over fifteen trips to Nashville to record, co-write, and perform with some of the best in the country music industry.

 Recently, Holly has been blessed to receive several honors in the Texas music scene.
-She entered the Texas Music Pickers Songwriter Competition and of the 63 entries, she rose to the top as the 2017 winner.
-Holly was also nominated for the 2017 ETX Music Awards in 7 categories and ended up winning the Song of the Year (You're In Texas), Music Video of the Year (You're In Texas), Songwriter of the Year, and most special of all, Female Vocalist of the Year.
+She entered the Texas Music Pickers Songwriter Competition and of the 63 entries, she rose to the top as the 2017 TMP Top Pick Songwriter.
+Holly was also nominated for the 2017 ETX Music Awards in 7 categories and ended up winning four awards for Song of the Year (You're In Texas), Music Video of the Year (You're In Texas), Songwriter of the Year, and most special of all, Female Vocalist of the Year.
+In addition, Holly has most recently been voted the Texas Country Music Association (TCMA) 2017 Female Vocalist of the Year.

 In addition to playing venues of all sizes and various types, Holly has a big heart for giving back, in particular as taking on a new role as the spokesperson for a local McLennan County organization, the Community Cancer Association.
 Holly especially loves sharing her background, experience, and the personal stories that have defined who she is today and who she hopes to be tomorrow with children and young adults at schools, camps, group homes, and hospitals.

-Holly graduated from Baylor University with a degree in Communications in 2015.
+Holly is a proud Baylor University alum with a degree in Communications.
 She resides in Waco, Texas.